Accommodation in Saudi Arabia

 Expatriate compounds in Saudi Arabia

-The compounds rate anywhere from three to five star and can come furnished and fully equipped for residents to move in and out with ease.
+The compounds rate anywhere from three to five stars, and can come furnished and fully equipped for residents to move in and out with ease.
 On-site facilities can include swimming pools, tennis courts, libraries, shopping centres, restaurants and bars, and even schools.

-In addition to the obvious physical creature comforts that the self-contained space allows, the neighbourhoods also cultivate opportunities for expats to meet like-minded individuals and to create relationships that ease their transition into new communities.
+In addition to the creature comforts that the self-contained space allows, the neighbourhoods also cultivate opportunities for expats to meet like-minded individuals and to create relationships that ease their transition into new communities.
 It happens that a strong spirit of camaraderie springs from those who share similar lifestyles, and expatriate compound living is no exception.

 Renting or buying housing in Saudi Arabia